Zylann/godot_voxel/doc/source/module_development.md

 ### C++ features

-- Don't use `auto` unless the type is impossible to express or a horrible template (like STL ones).
+- Don't use `auto` unless the type is impossible to express or a long template (like STL ones).
 IDEs aren't granted (Github reviews and diffs)
 - Moderate use of lambdas and functors are fine.
 Not `std::function`.
-- Lambda captures should be defined explicitely (try to reduce usage of `=` or `&`)
+- Lambda captures should be defined explicitely (try to reduce usage of `[=]` or `[&]`)
 - STL is ok if it measurably performs better than Godot alternatives.
 - Initialize variables next to declaration
 - Avoid using macros to define logic or constants.
 Prefer `static const`, `constexpr` and `inline` functions.
 - Prefer adding `const` to variables that won't change after being initialized (function arguments are spared for now as it would make signatures very long)
 - Don't exploit booleanization when an explicit alternative exists.
-Example: use `if (a == nullptr)` instead of `if (a)`
+Example: use `if (a == nullptr)` instead of `if (!a)`
 - If possible, avoid plain arrays like `int a[42]`.
 Debuggers don't catch overruns on them.
 Prefer using wrappers such as `FixedArray` and `Span` (or `std::array` and `std::span` once [this](https://github.com/godotengine/godot/issues/31608) is fixed)
 - Use `uint32_t`, `uint16_t`, `uint8_t` in case integer size matters.
 - If possible, use forward declarations in headers instead of including files

 ### Error handling

-- No exceptions
+- Exceptions are not used.
 - Check invariants, fail early.
-Use `CRASH_COND` in debug mode to make sure states are as expected even if they don't cause immediate harm.
+Use `CRASH_COND` or `ZN_ASSERT` in debug mode to make sure states are as expected even if they don't cause immediate harm.
-- Crashes aren't nice to users, so in user-facing code (scripting) use `ERR_FAIL_COND` macros for code that can recover from error, or to prevent hitting internal assertions
+- Crashes aren't nice to users, so in user-facing code (scripting) use `ERR_FAIL_COND` or `ZN_ASSERT_RETURN` macros for code that can recover from error, or to prevent hitting internal assertions
+- Macros prefixed with `ZN_` are Godot-agnostic and may be used for portability in areas that don't depend on Godot too much.

 ### Performance